 Smooth.
 Clever.
 Hilarious.
 These words are used often to describe Sam Adams, who gained national attention by winning at the 2009 Great American Comedy Festival.
-Sam is a five-time winner of GigMasters' prestigious "Best Of" award, which is based on the number of four-star or higher reviews received each year.
-Sam also received GigMasters' coveted "Rising Star" award for being the site's top-booked comedian in 2015.
+The “True Color” video clip from his Dry Bar Comedy special (filmed in 2017) went viral with over 10 million Facebook views in less than 72 hours.
+Sam is a six-time winner of GigMasters' prestigious "Best Of" award, which is based on the number of four-star or higher reviews received each year.
+In 2015 he was awarded GigMasters' coveted "Rising Star" for being the site's top-booked comedian.

-Off the record, Sam has more than 20 years of experience as a newspaper sports journalist.
+Off the record, Sam has nearly 30 years of experience as a sports journalist.
 His work, as a staff writer and columnist, has appeared in The Denver Post, Rocky Mountain News and The Charlotte Observer.
 In 2003 Sam received the Print Journalist of the Year award from his peers in Colorado.
-He also is credited with television appearances on ESPN, Fox Sports, CBS and NFL Network, and has covered championship events at all levels -- most notable four Super Bowls, two Olympics, two NCAA men's basketball Final Fours, one Stanley Cup Finals and one World Series.
+He also is credited with television appearances on ESPN, Fox Sports, CBS and NFL Network, and has covered championship events at all levels - most notable four Super Bowls, two Olympics, two NCAA men's basketball Final Fours, one Stanley Cup Finals and one World Series.
 In 2014 Denver's NBC affiliate 9NEWS added Sam as a regular contributor to its sports programming, with appearances on "Sports A to Z" and the "Broncos Game Day Live" show.